cross-rs/cross/README.md

 ## Usage

-`cross` has the exact same CLI as [Cargo](https://github.com/rust-lang/cargo) but as it relies on Docker and QEMU so you'll have to run some setup commands before you can (fully) use it.
+`cross` has the exact same CLI as [Cargo](https://github.com/rust-lang/cargo) but as it relies on Docker you'll have to start the daemon before you can use it.

 ```
 # (ONCE PER BOOT)